mauricekorf/CarefullyCausal/README.md

 We will now shift our focus to actually using the CarefullyCausal function.
 The minimal call requires us to specify the following
-arguments: `formula, data, family` and `exposure`.
+arguments: `formula, data, family`, and `exposure`.
 Note that you can always consult the help file within R to see the documentation of CarefullyCausal and to learn about all available arguments including an explanation.
 You can access this by simply typing in *CarefullyCausal*